L-Ipsum/biblical-languages-data/README.md

 ---

-**Note:** This dataset currently includes only the Strong's numbers as indexes and the corresponding Greek words.
+**Note:** This dataset now includes Strong’s numbers as indexes, the corresponding Greek words, and their transliterations.
+Each Strong’s number may have multiple Greek words and transliterations associated with it.
 Definitions, pronunciations, or additional lexical information are not yet included.
 If you require more comprehensive data, feel free to open an issue or consider integrating this dataset with other resources or lexicons that provide detailed entries.